ZIP Extractor Help

 • Click "Save to Drive" again to retry the upload.

 • Download the file instead.
-Use the Download button to save the file to your computer, then upload it to Google Drive manually.
+Save it to your computer with the Download button, then upload it to Google Drive manually.

-ZIP Extractor can preview many common file types in your browser, but not every format is supported.
+ZIP Extractor can preview many common file types in the browser, but not every format is supported.
 When a file type can't be previewed, you'll see a "No preview available" message.

 What you can do

 • Download the file.
-Click the Download button to save the file to your computer, then open it with the appropriate application.
+Click Download to save the file to your computer, then open it with the right app.

 • Try "Preview as text."
-Some file types (configuration files, log files, scripts) are plain text with an uncommon extension.
-Click the Preview as text button to try displaying the file contents as text.
+Some files (config files, log files, scripts) are plain text with an uncommon extension.
+Click Preview as text to display the contents as text.

 • Extract to Google Drive.
-You can extract the file to your Google Drive and open it with a compatible Google Workspace app or connected third-party app.
+Extract the file to your Drive and open it with a compatible Google Workspace app or a connected third-party app.

 Previewable file types